ArnaudDarre/portfolio/README.md

   git checkout develop
 ```

+Deployment is automated with Netlify.
+The production environment is deployed automatically when the branch `main` is pushed.

 | Environment | Branch | URL |
 | --- | --- | --- |
 | Staging | develop | |